-You can join the Plan on the day you meet the eligibility requirements.
+You can join the Plan on the same day you can enter our group medical plan.

 4. Are there any employees who are not eligible?

 Yes, there are certain employees who are not eligible to join the Plan.
 They are: